msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 #### Additonal Info

 In the **Additional Info** section, you can:
-* see who created the Inbound Shipment (name of the user)
+* See who created the Inbound Shipment (name of the user)
-* view and edit the Inbound Shipment color.
-To edit the color, tap on the colored circle and select a color from the
+* View and edit the Inbound Shipment color.
+To edit the color, tap on the colored circle and select a color from the pop-up
 * Write or edit a comment

 #### Related Documents